-Maintaining a good quality score is essential to getting bang for your buck in Google’s ad auction.
+Remember our Brisbane AdWords Management team says – maintaining a good quality score is essential to getting bang for your buck in Google’s ad auction.

 Google determines the top bidder by measuring the minimum amount an advertiser is willing to spend per click against their quality score.
 If you come out on top in the auction, your ad will appear at the very top of the SERP.
 Getting your ad ranked in first place is no mean feat, especially if you’re bidding on an especially competitive keyword.